 - (5) two respondents who are familiar with the applicant’s work.
 One of the respondents must have been involved in the applicant’s most recent research training or activities.

 - where the work (office and laboratory space) will be conducted;

 - the secondment of their clinical position to conduct research;

-- an academic affiliation at an adjunct level or above, that will allow the applicant to (co-) supervise students and apply to national health research funding agencies / charities / or else.
+- an academic affiliation at an adjunct level or above, that will allow the applicant to co-supervise students and apply to national health research funding agencies/charities/etc.

 Complete the application form (including all fields with an asterisk (*) if the required fields are not filled out your application will not be processed for review) for the Clinical Scholarships program and prepare the following documents adhering to the page limitation indicated in the right-hand column in PDF format and upload them in your online application.
 Ensure the following sections of the online application form are competed: Project Information, Funding Sources and Release Time Requested, Short Abstract, Required Additional Documents and Signatures.

 Letter of presentation

 Academic degrees, diplomas, licenses, memberships and/or certifications